-In the HYBRIT process, iron ore pellets are reduced to iron using only hydrogen gas without the use of fossil carbon.
+In the HYBRIT process, iron ore is reduced to iron ore pellets to iron using only hydrogen gas without the use of fossil carbon.
 The iron has a porous structure and is known as sponge iron, direct reduced iron or DRI (Direct Reduced Iron).
 The residual product from the process is water.